leaen/lesson-three/slides/CLASS.md

 ### Function Based Views

-- Today we're focussed on function based views (FBVs)
+- Today we're focused on function based views (FBVs)
-- The simpler of the two types of views we'll cover
+- FBVs are the simpler of the two types of views
 - All FBVs accept a `HttpRequest` object as the first argument

 ---